Entropy Geometry and Condensation in Wealth Allocation: Model and Assumptions

-Each agent $i$ is characterized by a value--wealth convertibility function $V_i(w)$, which maps wealth $w$ to an effective value scale associated with the agent's internal productive capacity.
+Each agent $i$ is characterized by a value-wealth convertibility function $V_i(w)$, which maps wealth $w$ to an effective value scale associated with the agent's internal productive capacity.
 The function $V_i(w)$ is introduced as a primitive structural property of the agent and is not defined through entropy, utility, payoff, or state counting.
-It is worth mentioning here that we treat wealth as a continuous variable, corresponding to a coarse-grained limit of large wealth quanta.
+We treat wealth as a continuous variable when taking derivatives, corresponding to a coarse-grained limit of large wealth quanta.
+Unless otherwise stated, we assume